PerArneng/strangemachines/README.md

 This project is under development so it is not stable enough for production use.
 There are a lot of tests missing and it there are some demos that needs to be written to test the API.

-### Missing Features

-* GraphViz export of a state machine to be able to visually inspect it
-* Data object that is transferred between the states and transition guards
-* Better documentation
-* More unit tests
-* More demos

 ## Building